ssbc/ssb-spec-drafts/drafts/draft-ssb-core-gabbygrove/00/draft-ssb-core-gabbygrove-00.md

 ### Cross references

-Up until now SSB only had to deal with `.ed25519` and `.sha256` to identify a whole feed and individual messages respectively.
+Up until now SSB only had to deal with `.ed25519` and `.sha256` to identify a whole feed and individual entries respectively.
 Although I'd like to avoid a registry of known suffixes, my [initial thoughts](ssb://%t5mSAGJZEWus/HO+180M9SSsn5irHg/LVQTVqODFS9I=.sha256) on how to do _decent_ subjective name-spaces for identifier and networks are still very vague.
 For the meantime, I propose the `.ggfeed-v1` suffix as a default feed reference and `.ggmsg-v1` for messages.

 I also briefly looked into [IPFS Content Identifiers (CID)s](https://docs.ipfs.io/guides/concepts/cid/) and [Decentralized Identifiers (DIDs)](https://w3c-ccg.github.io/did-spec/) but discarded them since it leaves the scope of this specification.
 It's only important that we clearly discern and define type and data of these identifiers so that we can convert to and from them down the road.